 Further, Congress can, without changing the Privacy Act of 1974, require agencies to disclose records for additional purposes, making those purposes legislatively compatible with the purpose for which the records were originally collected.
 For example, in the Personal Responsibility and Work Opportunity Reconciliation Act of 1996, Congress directed each federal agency to disclose some agency records to a directory of new hires aimed at finding individuals with outstanding child support obligations.
-The Office of Management and Budget directed each agency to establish a new routine use for its payroll records.33 Under exigent political circumstances, https://www.whitehouse.gov/sites/default/files/omb/assets/omb/inforeg/katzen_prwora.pdf.
+The Office of Management and Budget directed each agency to establish a new routine use for its payroll records.
+Under exigent political circumstances, Congress could make any federal record available for new law enforcement, national security, or other activity.
+The conditions are recorded available for new law enforcement, national security, or other activity.